mamoore1440/personal-site/src/content/finished-parts/Logic.md

   9. Pareto efficiency is essentially impossible

 # Part 2: A Utopian World

-Humans are always magnanimous
-=> There will never be an occurance of Demand which prioritizes the percieved Utility of an individual over the percieved Utility of all of Humanity
-    => There will never be a tragedy of the commons
-        => Supply will always stay in the CC
-    => Demand never needs to be rejected, only filtered => Ownership of Supply would be a detriment => Ownership of Supply would not exist => Supply will always stay in the CC => Supply never enters PP => The economy is running at peak possible efficiency && There is no need to trade ownership of Supply => There is no barter
-                => Money would be a detriment => Money would not exist => Debt cannot exist
-                => Temporality of demand can not be manipulated

-Ownership of Supply would not exist => The Material "Hard-Line" problem would not exist

-There will never be an occurance of Demand which prioritizes the percieved Utility of an individual over the percieved Utility of all of Humanity
-    => Cohesion will never get entangled
-        => Cohesion always stays at 100
-            => The Spiritual "Hard-Line" problem would not exist

-Temporality of demand can not be manipulated
-&& Demand never needs to be rejected, only filtered
-&& Ownership of Supply would not exist
-    => There are no need for Economic, Financial, or Governmental Systems

 ## Assumptions:
 * Humans
   * People prioritize Humanity and specifically Humanities happiness